Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 | to md
 ```

-What you can see here, is the Markdown table directly embedded in this post which is also written in Markdown.
+What you can see here is the Markdown table directly embedded in this post, which is also written in Markdown.

 |👍|title|url|
 |-|-|-|